Skip to content

 Create the Common Data Model Action Proto buffer

 You will need to define the data structure for your action.
-The data structures are defined in google protocol buffers.
-The actions structures are organized by the object the action takes place on.
+The data structures are defined in Google Protocol Buffers.
+The action structures are organized by the object on which the action takes place.
 The following files are where we define actions associated with various objects.

 Open this PatientActions.proto file in your favorite editor and add the following.
 (Typically we strive to keep the actions in alphabetical order) Note the naming convention is to end each data structure with Data